 COLLINGWOOD SUMMER MUSIC FESTIVAL

-From Saturday, July 10 through Friday, July 16, in its second season the 2021 Collingwood Summer Music Festival will present a unique live music experience, which includes a diverse array of artists, including Juno and Grammy-nominated musicians, in which classical masterworks fuse with contemporary novelties.
-This year, the festival features six brilliant Indigenous artists, three Canadian premiere performances, two acclaimed poets and several engaging activities for youth.
+For the next five evenings, the 2021 Collingwood Summer Music Festival continues to present a unique live music experience that includes a diverse array of artists, including Juno and Grammy-nominated musicians, in which classical masterworks fuse with contemporary novelties.